dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 ## Syntax

+The precise changes to the syntax are given in an accompanying set of modifications to the grammar in the formal specification.
+This section summarizes in prose the grammar changes associated with this feature.

 The grammar of types is extended to allow any type to be suffixed with a `?` (e.g. `int?`) indicating the nullable version of that type.

 A new primitive type `Never`.
 This type is denoted by the built-in type declaration `Never` declared in `dart:core`.

-The grammer of expressions is extended to allow any expression to be suffixed with a `!`.
+The grammar of expressions is extended to allow any expression to be suffixed with a `!`.

 The modifier `late` is added as a built-in identifier.
-The grammer of top level variables, static fields, instance fields, and local variables is extended to allow any declaration to include the modifer `late`.  **TODO: consider making `late` a keyword**
+The grammar of top level variables, static fields, instance fields, and local variables is extended to allow any declaration to include the modifer `late`.  **TODO: consider making `late` a keyword**